kubernetes/community/contributors/devel/conformance-tests.md

 ## Running Conformance Tests

-Conformance tests are designed to be run with no cloud provider configured.
+Conformance tests are designed to be run even when there is no cloud provider configured.
 Conformance tests must be able to be run against clusters that have not been created with `hack/e2e.go`, just provide a kubeconfig with the appropriate endpoint and credentials.

+These commands are intended to be run within a kubernetes directory, either cloned from source, or extracted from release artifacts such as `kubernetes.tar.gz`.
+They assume you have a valid golang installation.

 ```sh
 # ensure kubetest is installed